eliezerchavez/agr-infra-azure/terraform/modules/mgmt/appi/README.md

 ## Description

-This module provisions an Azure Bot Service using `azurerm_bot_channels_registration`, and enables secure networking with Private Endpoints and Private DNS zones for the required `directline` and `token` subresources.
+This module provisions an Azure Application Insights instance using `azurerm_application_insights`.
+It supports resource tagging and SKU customization and can be integrated into observability pipelines such as Azure Monitor or Azure Machine Learning.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>